 Serving Your Mexican Style Potatoes

 The first recipes that came to mind were my Crispy Pork Tenderloin Carnitas, Ninja Foodi Barbacoa and copycat Torchy’s Brushfire tacos.
-You could also swap the Mexican potatoes for rice in my Tex-Mex Meal Prep Bowls or plug them into my Chipotle Sweet Potato Nachos.
+You could also swap the Mexican potatoes for rice in my Tex-Mex Meal Prep Bowls, tater tots for my Texas chili cheese tots, or plug them into my Chipotle Sweet Potato Nachos.

 And it’s also worth mentioning they make a great snack or appetizer on their own.
 I had a serving or two or three with a little fat free Greek yogurt and was as happy as clam.
 And if you dig these, I think you’ll want to check out my air fried Greek lemon potatoes next!